-These classes meet on regular basis with a repeating weekly schedule.
-Parents can enroll and withdraw their kids at any point, and are charged weekly like a subscription.
+These classes meet on a regular basis with a repeating weekly schedule.
+Parents can enroll and withdraw their learners at any point and are charged weekly like a subscription.
 The content of these classes should be accessible to new learners who join in any given week.

-When editing a new class, you have the option of changing it between 'fixed duration' and 'ongoing'.
-After you create the first section for the class, you will no longer be able to switch it from one type to the other.
+When creating a new class, you can select “ongoing” from the “course type” menu.
+Please note that after you create the first section for the class, you will no longer be able to switch it from ongoing to a fixed-duration format.

 This format is best suited to longer-running class ideas such as clubs, discussion or social groups.
 Examples include language conversation clubs, current event discussion groups, or cooking clubs.
 It should be possible for a new learner to join in any week and quickly be able to participate and get up to speed.
 Accordingly, this format is not appropriate for classes where meetings build on knowledge, skills, or assignments from previous weeks.
 This includes book clubs, where learners are expected to have read up to a certain point in a book, or classes that follow a sequential curriculum.

 Since students can join the class at any point, you can refer to specific dates in your class descriptions to let parents know which concepts you’ll cover in meetings that week and help inform their decision about when to start their subscription (e.g. Week of April 20th-27th, first week of the month, Month of May, etc.).
 However, you shouldn’t refer to numbered weeks (e.g. Week 1, Class 2, etc.) as learners will be joining at different times over the course of a section.

 Refunds and payouts for ongoing classes: